atmask/configs/README.md

-# configs
+# Configs
-A repo containing my configs
+A repo containing my configs for tools in my workspaces